kailash-manasarovar/statement/docs/timeline/2025/january.md

 ## Seonaid Dawn and Granny Smith

 - Seonaid Dawn stalked me endlessly alongside Hazel Smith, lil' Lucy Adams, and the rest of North London's finest from September 2023 or before.
-- Seonaid Dawn then ran for election with Kellie J Keen's Party of Women in June 2024 - which in retrospect was a little silly but they all expected me to be murdered, of course.
+- Seonaid Dawn then ran for election with Kellie J Keen's Party of Women in July 2024 - which in retrospect was a little silly but they all expected me to be murdered and forgotten like hundreds if not thousands of other British women - many of whom I have published photos of in this police statement.
+- Imagine being able to gaslight that away!
+- You'd have to be extremely insane and full of hatred for women to expect to get away with it.
 - Granny Smith is very obviously Sandra Smith, Hazel's apparent mother (but not really her mother, probably more likely her lover and willing slave).
 - Both these suspect accounts are mentioned in my earlier and very incomplete [fake account list](../../evidence/twitter-account.md#fake-accounts), and [Hazel Smith references from May 2024](../2024/may.md#hazel-smith-pretends-to-be-esteve-online), and elsewhere.

 ![curious](../../content/tweets/granny-smith-seonaid-barber.png)

 - I'm wondering still about `@AllyBrisket`... could this account be run by Winston May himself?
 Seems likely.
-- I've started to block the criminal gang members and porn accounts, including these at that time, not that it made any difference, they popped up on other social media accounts in other guises as quick as you can tell the British police that *women, children, and babies murdered for porn is not comedy*.
+- I've started to block the criminal gang members and porn accounts, including these at that time, not that it made any difference - they popped up on other social media accounts in other guises as quick as you can tell the British police that *women, children, and babies murdered for porn is not comedy*.
 - We wonder when they'll get it.

 ## Seeking asylum in Israel